hicommonwealth/chain-events/README.md

                          (only updating substrate specs for now)
 ```

+If the -z option is passed then only -q and -e can be used (all other options conflict with the config defined by -z)

+#### Environment Variables
+- NODE_ENV: dictates where a listener will get its initial spec. when NODE_ENV = "production"
+the listener gets its spec from commonwealth.im.
+Otherwise, the listener will get its spec from the commonwealth server
+hosted locally.

 #### Listener config file
 Must be a json file with the following format:
 ```json